-There is a fight for sun between Grass and Weed.
+There is a fight for the sun between Grass and Weed.
 If the grass doesn’t shade the weed, the weed will shade the grass.
-Sun is food needing during photosynthesis process.
+Sun is food needed during the photosynthesis process.
 Food is strength and life.
-Shade is weakness, disease and death.
+Shade is weakness, disease, and death.
 Grass will shade the weeds only if it is tall enough.
 The shade of tall, dense grass turf will prevent essential light from reaching most weeds and, will aid in the destruction of new baby weed seedlings germinating (such as the notorious dandelion).

 If you have a serious weed infestation, consider mowing twice as frequently as you normally do.
 The sensitive growing point for grass is near the soil.
 The sensitive growing point for most weeds is near the top of the plant.
 So when you mow, it’s as if you are giving your grass a haircut and cutting the heads off of the weeds.

 Finally, when mowing, be sure to leave the clippings on the lawn.
 It adds organic matter and nutrients back into the soil.
 If you don’t leave the clippings, your soil will begin to look more like “dirt” than soil.
 Soon it will be a form of cement that nothing will grow in and you will have the world’s most pitiful lawn.
 Some people are concerned about “clumping” – that only happens when you mow too short or when you don’t mow often enough.